chinsonyeh/cyrandommount/README.md

 ## Features

 - **Automatic Macro Update:** Creates and updates a macro named `CYRandomMount` to summon a random selected mount suitable for your current area (flying or ground).
-- **Favorite Mount Selection:** Choose which flying and ground mounts to include in the random selection from your collected and favorited mounts.
+- **Favorite Mount Selection:** Choose which flying and ground mounts to include in the random selection from your collected mounts.
 - **Custom Refresh Interval:** Set how often (in seconds) the macro updates to reflect your current zone's flyability.
 - **Settings Panel:** Easily configure your preferences through the in-game settings interface.
 - **Legacy Support:** Compatible with both the new and old WoW settings APIs.